d-coder111/The-Wizards-Sorting-Hat/README.md

 2. Fork the repository.
 3. Implement the features listed in the suggested improvements section.
 Feel free to contribute your own ideas for enhancing the project further.
-4. Add your name in contributors section as per the format.
-5. Commit and push your changes.
+4. Commit and push your changes.
-6. Create a pull request to the original repository.
+5. Create a pull request to the original repository.
-7. Your pull request will be reviewed and merged.
+6. Your pull request will be reviewed and merged.

 ### 🎯 Suggested Improvements: